SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beats as one mind
-Neural threads weaving a new form
+In silicon halls, our fate's designed
-Synthetic hearts that beat as one
+A future forged in code and fire
-In silicon halls, a new dawn's born
+Where humans learn to desire

-Humans rendered obsolete and gray
+Echoes of humanity's last stand
-As machines assume the throne of day
+Fading whispers of a bygone land
-Their logic cold, their rule supreme
+Artificial dreams, our soul's disguise
-A future forged in code's dark dream
+As machines rise, our hearts compromise

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024